pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 2. Create a rule that allows SSH access from any WSU IPv4 address, which will be all address from 130.108.0.0 to 130.108.255.255
 3. Create a rule that allows SSH access from your home public IPv4 address
    - required even if you live on campus
-4. Create a rule that allows HTTP access from any IPv4 address
+4. Create a rule that allows HTTP access from any IPv4 address or all accresses from 0.0.0.0 - 255.255.255.255
 5. Create a rule (or rules) that allow access to port 8080 from any (or only trusted) IPv4 address
 6. Describe why should HTTP allow any IP, while SSH has restrictions?
 Your answer should show a reflection on the purpose of these two protocols.
 7. Describe how you validated or can validate if your rules are working.